rpearce/robertwpearce.com/src/blog/2018-01-31-ramda-chops-safely-accessing-properties.md

 propOr(0, 'length', arr) // 0
 ```

-If you need to select multiple properties without fear, then the perhaps the
+If you need to select multiple properties without fear, then the
 [`props`](http://ramdajs.com/docs/#props) or
-[`pick`](http://ramdajs.com/docs/#pick) helpers may be for you.
+[`pick`](http://ramdajs.com/docs/#pick) functions may be for you.

 ## `path` & `pathOr`
 What if we are working in a deeply nested data structure where multiple keys in